CARE Act

 Success

-Successful completion and graduation by the Court.
+Successful completion and graduation are recognized by the court.
 The participant remains eligible for ongoing treatment, supportive services, and housing in the community to support long-term recovery.
-The participant may elect to execute a Psychiatric Advance Directive, allowing them to document their preferences for treatment in advance of potential future mental health crises.

 Want More Information?